Skip to Main Content

 Minimum credit score

-Both lenders cater to individuals with low credit, but Upstart doesn’t technically have a credit score requirement for approval.
+Both lenders cater to borrowers with low credit, but Upstart doesn’t technically have a credit score requirement for approval.
 Most lenders base approval primarily on creditworthiness, but Upstart’s unique approval model considers multiple factors, like career and educational history.

 Repayment terms

 Upgrade’s loans have repayment terms of up to seven years, compared with Upstart’s five-year maximum.
 Although this can result in more interest paid over time, a longer term can result in a more comfortable monthly payment, giving you more breathing room.
+Upstart also offers fewer options, restricting its loans to just three or five years, while Upgrade gives a range so you have more flexibility in your monthly payment.

 Fees

-The bottom line: Which lender is best?
+Bottom line: Which lender is best?

 Compare more lenders before applying